top of page

 You may want to bring:

-• A selection of treats from low-reward to high-reward treats or toys (but we have plenty if you forget!)
+• A selection of treats from low-reward to high-reward treats or toys (but we have plenty!)

 • Information on your dog's food and any medication or supplements